smart-edge-open/edgeapps/applications/openvino/benchmark/README.md

 ### Build benchamrk image

-1. Download edgeapp on both master and node, go to dir edgeapps/applications/openvino/benchmark/
+1. Download edgeapp on both controller and node machine, go to dir edgeapps/applications/openvino/benchmark/

 2. Build benchmark on node by: